top of page

 How is Stamp Duty changing?

-• The nil rate threshold will return to the previous level of £125,000, currently £250,000.
+• The nil rate threshold has returned to the previous level of £125,000, from £250,000.

 bottom of page